CT Clearinghouse

 Bullying

-Bullying behavior is not just a "phase" that children go through: it is a serious problem that can happen anywhere, in schools, online, even at work.
+Bullying behavior is not just a phase that children go through—it is a serious problem that can happen anywhere, in schools, online, even at work.

-Bullying behavior is not just a “phase” that children go through: it is a serious problem that can happen anywhere – in schools, online, even at work.
-Bullying occurs when a person or group of people repeatedly try to harm someone perceived to be “weaker” or “different”.
+Bullying occurs when a person or group of people repeatedly try to harm someone perceived to be “weaker” or “different.”
+It can take many forms, including:

-• Verbal: involving name-calling, teasing
+• Verbal: Name-calling, teasing

-• Physical: hitting, shoving, punching, etc.
+• Physical: Hitting, shoving, punching, etc.

-• Cyberbullying: using various forms of digital technology to hurt others
+• Cyberbullying: Using various forms of digital technology to hurt others

 • Help the victim develop strategies for handling bullies